 Commissioned to remodel an 1840s Brooklyn brownstone for a Swedish-American family of four–Jakob Trollbäck and Lisa Smith Trollbäck and their children, August and Stina–architects Solveig Fernlund and Neil Logan transformed the first floor into the beating heart of the house.
 Wanting to create an open, loft-like space that contrasts with the rest of the structure’s hallways and rooms, the architects took inspiration from Mies van der Rohe’s use of built-in storage cabinets as an alternative to walls.
 Fernlund and Logan also solved the trickiest riddle of the room–where to place the staircase–by turning tradition on its head and building an open-tread stair at the back end of the space; their stair design, like the first floor itself, is at once low key and undeniably grand.

-N.B.: The architects headed the firm Fernlund Logan when they worked on the remodel, which was done in close collaboration with Jakob Trollbäck—and their fourth residential project for him.
-The architects have since opened their own offices: Solveig Fernlund Design and Neil Logan Architect.
+N.B.: The architects ran the firm Fernlund + Logan when they worked on the remodel in close collaboration with Jakob Trollbäck–it was their fourth residential project for him.
+They have since opened their own offices: Solveig Fernlund Design and Neil Logan Architect.

-Above: The table's bench seating is inset with shaggy seating cushions.
-It was purchased at ABC Carpet and Home in New York.
+Above: The table’s bench seating is inset with shaggy seating cushions.
+It was purchased at ABC Carpet & Home in New York.

-Above: The kitchen work area features cabinets of Douglas fir laminated to multi birch ply and an elegant, wafer-thin stainless-steel counter that's also laminated to the ply.
+Above: The kitchen work area features cabinets of Douglas fir laminated to multi-ply birch plywood and an elegant, wafer-thin stainless steel counter that’s also laminated to the ply.
 The range and hood are both Viking designs.
-The sink is from Italian company Alpes Inox—see our post Race-Car-Style Appliances for Compact Kitchens—and the faucet is by Bulthaup.
+The sink is from Italian company Alpes Inox–see our post Race-Car-Style Appliances for Compact Kitchens–and the faucet is by Bulthaup.